shuheikurita/shuheikurita.github.io/_pages/cv.md

 {% include base_path %}

-Feel free to contact me if you need a full cv (pdf).
+Feel free to contact me for a full cv (pdf).

 ## Education